JakimLi/pandaria/doc/usage.md

 Usage
 =====

-Panda just abstract DSL for API testing, all usages just cucumber gherkin steps
+Panda just abstracts DSL for API testing, after all it's still just cucumber steps

 This page demonstrates the usage of the DSLs